The Last Thing Standing

 “Before Congress and the President deploy any U.S. service members into harm’s way, the CEOs of Raytheon, Blackrock, Vanguard, and Halliburton should be forced to watch this movie.
 And a law should be passed that all of their children should be the first deployed.
 Call it the ‘No Fortunate Son’ law.
 I think we’d see fewer wars if that happened.”

-The two featured works this week deal with bleak, terrible circumstances.
+These two works deal with bleak, terrible circumstances.
 In both The Road and Warfare, we are given little, if any, background or exposition.
 Objectives and goals boil down to basic survival.
-Purpose, mission, character arcs, memories—all absent.
+Purpose, mission, character arcs, and memories are all absent.

 https://www.deeplifejourney.com/deep-life-reflections/june-13-2025